laughingcao/BarTrainer/text.md

 -belongs_to cocktail
 -belongs_to :ingredients

-NESTED routes
+ROUTES

+/cocktails - all the cocktails - cocktail#index

+/cocktails/:id - show one cocktail -cocktail#show

+/user/:id/cocktails - all one users cocktails -cocktail#index

+/users/:id/cocktails/:id - one users one cocktail -cocktail#show

-users/:id/cocktails - INDEX all the cocktails of specific user
+users/:id/cocktails - INDEX all the cocktails of specific user -cocktail#index

 users/:id/edit
     -form to add new cocktail - name